DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Introduction

 \section{Introduction}

-\blfootnote{$*$~equal contribution, \Letter~corresponding author (daijifeng@tsinghua.\\edu.cn)}Autonomous driving (AD) has undergone significant advancements in recent years, evolving from traditional rule-based systems, which rely on a predefined set of rules informed by prior knowledge (see Figure \ref{fig:1a}), to data-driven, end-to-end systems, as demonstrated in Figure \ref{fig:1b}.
-Despite their advancements, these systems have encountered limitations due to the constraints of expert knowledge or the diversity of training data.
-This has made it challenging for them to handle corner-case situations, even though human drivers might find them intuitive to deal with.
-In contrast to these traditional rule-based or data-driven AD planners, Large language models (LLMs) trained with web-scale text corpus, are equipped with extensive world knowledge, robust logical reasoning, and advanced cognitive capabilities.
+Autonomous driving (AD) has undergone significant advancements in recent years, evolving from traditional rule-based systems, which rely on a predefined set of rules informed by prior knowledge (see \figref{fig:1a}), to data-driven, end-to-end systems, as demonstrated in \figref{fig:1b}.
+Despite their advancements, existing end-to-end models are limited to learning from autonomous driving scenario data, lacking sufficient understanding of the real world, hindering the models' ability to handle corner-case scenarios or those requiring complex reasoning.
+In contrast to traditional AD systems, Large language models (LLMs) trained with web-scale text corpus, are equipped with extensive world knowledge, robust logical reasoning, and advanced cognitive capabilities.
 These features position them as potential planners in AD systems, providing a human-like approach to autonomous driving.

-Some recent studies~\cite{drivelm2023, xu2023drivegpt4, wen2023dilu, liu2023mtd, hong2023metagpt, chen2023driving, sha2023languagempc} have been made to integrate LLMs into AD systems, focusing on generating language-based decisions in response to driving scenarios.
+Some recent studies \cite{drivelm2023, xu2023drivegpt4, wen2023dilu, liu2023mtd, hong2023metagpt, chen2023driving, sha2023languagempc} have been made to integrate LLMs into AD systems, focusing on generating language-based decisions in response to driving scenarios.
 However, these approaches have limitations when it comes to performing closed-loop driving in real-world environments or realistic simulators.
 This is because the outputs of LLMs are mainly linguistic and conceptual, which cannot be used for vehicle control.
 In traditional modular AD systems~\cite{apollo_auto, autoware, fontana2021openpilot}, the gap between high-level strategic goals and low-level operational actions is connected by a behavioral planning module, whose decision states can be easily transformed into vehicle control signals by follow-up motion planning and control.
 This motivates us to \emph{align the LLM with the decision state of the behavioral planning module, and further design an LLM-based close-loop AD system that can run on real-world environments or realistic simulators by using the aligned LLM for behavioral planning}.